m1ndgames/binance_bot/README.md

 [telegram]
 active         = true
-apikey         = <telegram api hash>
+apikey         = <bot token>
 channel_id     = <telegram channel id>
 ````

 # Telegram Setup
-If configured, you need to create a Telegram channel and application.
+If configured, you need to create a Telegram channel and a bot.

 * Create the application: https://my.telegram.org/apps
-* The api_hash is your api key
 * Create a Telegram channel
 * Receive the channel id like this:
 ````